- Current Students

 Honors Thesis Resources

 The University of Michigan provides multiple resources to students writing an honors thesis.

-The LSA Honors Program, in conjunction with the Sweetland Writing Center, offers weekly thesis discussion groups for seniors involved in the process to give and receive feedback on their work, as well as learning ways to become a more effective writer.
-Sign up here.
+- The LSA Honors Program, in conjunction with the Sweetland Writing Center, offers weekly thesis discussion groups for seniors involved in the process to give and receive feedback on their work, as well as learning ways to become a more effective writer.
+Read more and sign up here.

 - If you would like to learn more about the actual process of writing your thesis, check out this Guide to Writing a Thesis or Article.